 Level 3 - fair values are based on inputs for the asset or liability that are not based on observable market data, which are unobservable inputs.

-Financial instruments classified as level 1 - quoted prices in active markets include cash and long-term investments.
+Financial instruments classified as level 1 - quoted prices in active markets include cash.
 The Company has no financial instruments classified as level 2 or 3.

 Financial Risk Factors